betoxd40/react-redux-practice/README.md

 This project was bootstrapped with Create React App :stuck_out_tongue:.

+## Description

+All the api calls are in `./store/api`, they're all handled, but for this test i just use fetch license and image and then post to the backend.

 ## ENV Variables

 This project have integrated env variables, also, if you dont wanna handle env variables, i've default values for this, so don't worry :muscle: .